Hacker0x01/docs.hackerone.com/docs/programs/billing.md

 *Note: You can set up both options.
 When both options are set up, the prepayment is automatically deducted first.
 Once the prepayment is depleted, the credit card is charged as the alternate form of payment.

-The typical time to remit paymet to hackers is 2-7 days.
+The typical time to remit payment to hackers is 2-7 days.

 With HackerOne taking care of your payments, you don't have to worry about:
 * Compliance